nano-bio/labbooks/README.md

 ========

 The repo holds our labbook software (currently used by VG).
-Requires django >= 1.4 (tested until 1.6.1)
+Requires django >= 1.4 (tested until 1.6.2)

 Changelog
 =========

+01.04.2014:

+* ALL/FIX: Set max upload size to 200M for CLUSTOF evaluations

+17.02.2014:

+* CLUSTOF/NEW: new feature to export filename of measurement (for IsotopeFit)

 11.02.2014:

-* CLUSTOF/NEW: new feature to export file size of measurement (for IsotopeFit)
 * CLUSTOF/FIX: Add "evaluated by" field to admin

 30.01.2014: